bobbybudnick/SFS-Infrastructure/README.md

 Not working on pi 3 which makes sense because there is no kernel support at that time
 Pi 3 router replaced with Pi 2 router

+22. FreeBSD AIO network monitor 2 - installed
+Acts as status board or "master systems display"
+Terryza PC Stick Z8350 4GB RAM USB 3 gigabit ethernet 32" 1080p display
+Monitor 2 visualizations as follows:
+Terminal with iftop
+Virtualization server web page
+News stream from HDHomerun
+Status HTML page
-22. Haiku OS laptop network monitor 2 - installed
+Haiku OS laptop network monitor 2 - retired
 Runs Proxmox web interface - console login through web does not work - use SSH
 Falkon is available but is worse than the system default Webpositive browser
 Proxmox console can be minimized and interface set for 3 columns for better view